Vih6460/MBA_Simple_Server/README.md

 # Node.js Server Exploration

-This project is designed to explore and understand fundamental server-side concepts in Node.js, focusing on how certain functionalities work under the hood.
-The project is primarily backend-focused and includes features such as middlewares, streams, and local file storage.
+This project is designed to explore and understand fundamental server-side concepts in Node.js without external frameworks or libraries.
+Exploring concepts such as internal Node.js modules, especially HTTP and Streams, and HTTP fundamentals such as Requests, Responses, Headers, Middlewares, status code, local file storage and different types of parameters.

+RESTful API with Node.js focused on the fundamentals of the technology, .

 ## Features